-January

-- Residence halls open at noon.
+January 4 Residence halls open at noon.
 First meal in cafeteria, 5:00 p.m.
-Orientation, Advising and Guidance, 8:00 a.m. to 5:00 p.m.
-A fee of \$50.00 is charged for reporting late. - Registration for those not pre-registered - 8 Classes begin - 11 Last date to register for a full load or to add classes.
+6 Orientation, Advising and Guidance, 8:00 a.m. to 5:00 p.m.
+A fee of \$50.00 is charged for reporting late.
+Registration for those not pre-registered 7 Classes begin 10 Last date to register for a full load or to add classes.
 Last day to receive financial credit for courses dropped.
 All forms must be returned by the student in order for credit to be received.
-The student is responsible for having forms returned to the proper office by 5:00 p.m. - 21 Martin Luther King, Jr., Holiday\ - 22 Last day to audit a required Bible course (any course meeting daily Bible requirement except first year Bible courses or Pass/Fail courses).
+The student is responsible 2.2 for having forms returned to the proper office by 5:00 p.m.
+20 Martin Luther King, Jr., Holiday 21 Last day to audit a required Bible course (any course meeting daily Bible requirement except first year Bible courses or Pass/Fail courses).
+February Didle Courses of Pass/Pail Courses).
+3 - 6 Annual Lecture Series.
+15 ETS Proficiency Profile exam (required of sophomores) 28 Last day to remove a grade of "I" received in previous semester of attendance.
+March 2 - 6 Mid-semester exams.

-February

-4 - 7 Annual Lecture Series.
-16 ETS Proficiency Profile exam (required of sophomores) 22 Last day to remove a grade of "I" received in previous semester of attendance.
-25 - Mar 1 Mid-semester exams.
 Accounts must be paid per agreement.

-March

-4 Mid-semester grade rosters due in Registrar's Office, 9:00 a.m.
-8 Last class day prior to Spring Break 11 - 15 Spring Break 22 Last day to drop a course being failed without receiving a grade of "WF".
+9 Mid-semester grade rosters due in Registrar's Office, 9:00 a.m.
+13 Last class day prior to Spring Break 16 - 20 Spring Break 27 Last day to drop a course being failed without receiving a grade of "WF".
+April 23 Last day of classes.

-April

-- Last day of classes.
 Last day to drop a course.
-All paper work must be completed and returned to the Academic Dean's Office before 5:00 p.m.
-No exceptions. - 26 Examination Prep Day. - 27 May 1 Final examinations.
+All paper work must be completed and returned to the 24 Academic Dean's Office before 5:00 p.m.
+No exceptions.
+24 25 - 29 Examination Prep Day.
+Final examinations.
 Accounts must be paid in full per agreement before examinations may be taken.
-No examinations may be taken out of schedule except in extreme hardship cases such as illness or a death in the immediate family.
+No 25 - 25 examinations may be taken out of schedule except in extreme hardship cases such as illness or a death in the immediate family.
 A charge of \$30.00 is made for any examination taken out of schedule.
 No test time will be altered to accommodate travel schedules.

-May

-2 3 Senior Legacy Ceremony, 6:30 p.m.
-Formal graduation exercises, Conn Gymnasium.
-Parida ya kata 12.00 manufasta ya kata ya kata ya kata ya kata kata 4 Residence halls close, 12:00 noon.
+30 Senior Legacy Ceremony, 6:30 p.m. Мау 1 Formal graduation exercises, Conn Gymnasium.
+2 Residence halls close, 12:00 noon.
 Last meal served in cafeteria at breakfast.
-6 Final spring semester grade rosters due in Registrar's Office, 9:00 a.m.
-6 SUMMER term begins.
-7 Last date to register for a full load or to add classes (Summer term ).
+4 Final spring semester grade rosters due in Registrar's Office, 9:00 a.m.
+4 SUMMER term begins.
+5 Last date to register for a full load or to add classes (Summer term).
 Last day to receive financial credit for courses dropped.
 All forms must be returned by the student in order for credit to be received.
 The student is responsible for having forms returned to the proper office by 5:00 p.m.
-June 10 Last day to drop a course being failed without receiving a grade of "WF".
-(Summer term) August 8 Last day to drop a course (Summer term) 9 Last day of class for Summer term.
-12 Final summer semester grade rosters due in Registrar's Office, 9:00 a.m.
+June student is responsible for having forms retained to the proper onice by 5.00 p.m.
+12 Last day to drop a course being failed without receiving a grade of "WF".
+(Summer term) August 7 Last day to drop a course (Summer term) 10 Last day of class for Summer term 12 Final summer semester grade rosters due in Registrar's Office, 9:00 a.m.

-\ Students must observe strictly the rules governing class attendance.
+^{} Students must observe strictly the rules governing class attendance.
 Holiday dates are to be observed.
 Do not request exceptions.